Coggeshall Farm Museum’s year-round events, workshops and special programs offer something for every age and interest.

 The following demonstrations and activities are free to members and regular admission for nonmembers.
 For hours and admission information, go to our Visit Us page.
 For information on joining Coggeshall, visit our Membership page.

-Making Hay by Hand - ongoing (weather-dependent)
+Making Hay - ongoing (weather-dependent)

 One of the most important crops grown on an 18th century farm would have been grass.
 It provides feed for our animals and compost for our garden.
 But they didn’t have tractors back in 1790!
 On many days, you’ll find us scything the grass, raking it into wind rows, and storing it for later use.